Remote computing with Popluse-MIA

 ../_images/swf_connection.jpg

 Select the configured resource you want to run the pipeline on, and click OK.
 The resource will be connected, and the workflow will be sent there.
-If directories have been declared as transfers, then the input files from these directories will be automatically sent to the remote computing resource (through a secure ssh connection), and results in these directories will be transfered back to the client machine after execution.
+If directories have been declared as transfers, then the input files from these directories will be automatically sent to the remote computing resource (through a secure ssh connection), and results in these directories will be transferred back to the client machine after execution.

 You can monitor the execution through the Status button in the Pipeline manager tab - or directly through the soma_workflow_gui monitor program.